- Phone: +91-9818265787

 Immunosuppression is caused by a variety of diseases, either directly or indirectly.
 Many kinds of cancer, especially those of the bone marrow and blood cells (leukemia, lymphoma, multiple myeloma), as well as many chronic infections, fall under this category.
 Immune deficiency can be caused by a variety of hormonal and metabolic conditions, such as anemia, hypothyroidism, and hyperglycemia.

-Dr. Vikas Dua is one of the best pediatric haemato oncologist and Bone Marrow Specialists in India known for his excellent work in stem cell transplantation, which is highly successful.
+Dr. Vikas Dua is one of the best haemato oncologists in India known for his excellent work in stem cell transplantation, which is highly successful.
 He serves patients from around the world.
-As the Best Thalassemia Transplant Doctors In India., he is able to deliver excellent results for anyone who travels to India for bone marrow transplant treatment.
+As the best Thalassemia Doctor in India, he is able to deliver excellent results for anyone who travels to India for bone marrow transplant treatment.